seungju-k1m/Distributed_RL/README.md

     1. More Cache memory, Better performance

-        I observed that lower cache memory of intel i7 9700k (12Mb) can be siginificant bottleneck for constructing data pipeline.
+        I observed that lower cache memory of intel i7 9700k (12Mb) can be bottleneck for constructing data pipeline in learer side.

+        I recommend you use more than 30MB L3 cache memory.
-        You can check following lines in bash
+        You can check cache memory specification using following line in terminal.

     sudo lshw -C memory